MAKE YOUR FREE Tenancy Agreement

 - The Landlord will not consent to any pets which may cause damage to the Property and its contents, or can be a health hazard or cause a nuisance to neighbours.

-- The Landlord is deemed to have granted consent to the pet unless the written request is turned down by a Landlord with good reason in writing within 28 days of receiving the request.
+- The Landlord is deemed to have granted consent to the pet unless the Landlord provides a written refusal, with reasonable grounds, within 28 days of receiving the Tenant's request.

 - The Landlord is prohibited from charging a fee to the Tenant who wishes to keep a pet at the Property.
 Consent will be given on the condition that the Tenant pays an additional reasonable amount towards the Deposit, provided the total Deposit taken from the Tenant does not breach the deposit cap requirements under the Tenant Fees Act 2019.